kookiatsuetrong/cool/README.md

 ```

 # Writing Your Own Middleware (Advanced)
+If you wan to build your own middleware, you can do it by inherit the
-Just inherit the Middleware class and override the request() method
+Middleware class and override the request() method.
 ```es6
 class Logger extends Middleware {
 	method request(context) {